Types of computer monitors | What is a monitor and its functions explainer

 A TFT monitor uses a thin film transistor technology that improves image quality and contrast.
 It is an “active matrix” display.

-In active matrix method each pixel is connected to a transistor that actively maintains the pixel state at the same time as other pixels are being addressed.
+In the active matrix method, each pixel is connected to a transistor that actively maintains the pixel state at the same time as other pixels are being addressed.

 Light Emitting Diodes (LED) Monitors

-LED monitors uses “light emitting diodes” that are extremely small lights while LCDs uses “cold cathode fluorescent lamps” that are formerly known as CCFLs for backlighting.
+LED monitors use “light emitting diodes” which are extremely small lights while LCDs use “cold cathode fluorescent lamps” that are formerly known as CCFLs for backlighting.

 There are two types of LED backlighting:-